edamla/mediterraneanagency/_books/2021-09-01-the-effects-of-esma-on-humans-mercy.md

-could only be possible through the reintroduction of the Beautiful Names (Esma’ül Hüsna) into our lives, leading to the development of an effective and universal personality portrait within the frame- work of Divine names.
+could only be possible through the reintroduction of the Beautiful Names (Esma’ül Hüsna) into our lives, leading to the development of an effective and universal personality portrait within the framework of Divine names.
 But have we missed the opportunity?
 No!
-Hatice Fahrunnisa Kaykı, who has been researching the Beautiful Names for years, addresses contempo- rary humanity by focusing on “mercy” in her work.
+Hatice Fahrunnisa Kaykı, who has been researching the Beautiful Names for years, addresses contemporary humanity by focusing on “mercy” in her work.
 By introducing the Beautiful Names, which form the fundamental model of “being moral with God’s morality,” in different dimensions, she examines how these names affect our individual and social development.
-This book will not only reveal our compassion for others but also unveil our self-compassion, contrib- uting significantly to our spiritual development as the offspring of a fragile and delicate era.
+This book will not only reveal our compassion for others but also unveil our self-compassion, contributing significantly to our spiritual development as the offspring of a fragile and delicate era.
 <!--more-->